fxadilima/memanah-rajawali/Book1/bab30.md

 mengandung darah dan pucat membiru seperti mayat, tetapi bayangan semu hitam di mukanya telah menghilang.
 Ia memeriksa pernafasannya dan merasa sangat lega setelah merasakan denyut yang stabil meskipun sangat lemah.

+**Page 24 in PDF**

+The fisherman, the woodcutter, the farmer and the scholar were sitting around their master in silence, with apprehensive looks on their faces.
+Guo Jing kept his eyes on Huang Rong.
+He saw her face gradually turn pink, he was ecstatic; who would have thought that the pink turned to red and very soon her cheeks were fiery hot.
+A short moment later beads of perspiration started to form on her forehead while her countenance was gradually turning back to white.
+This cycle happened three times, everytime she was sweating profusely.

+“Mmm,” Huang Rong moaned softly then she opened her eyes.
+“Jing Gege, where is the stove, uh, the ice?” she asked.

+Hearing her voice Guo Jing’s delight was unspeakable, with a trembling voice he said, “What stove?
+What ice?”

+Huang Rong looked around, shook her head and smiled, “Ah, I was having a night- mare,” she said, “I saw Ouyang Feng, Ouyang Ke and Qiu Qianren.
+They put me inside the stove to be roasted; and when I was hot, they put ice to cool me down.
+Once I cool down they put me back into the stove.
+(Sigh), it was really scary.
+Uh, how is Uncle?”